BDMChau/music_player/README.md

 This app is built to listen to music on a website.
 ___
 ## Technology
-With nodejs, database with postgres sequelize
+Nodejs, database with postgres sequelize

 ## Requirements
 node packet: [nodejs](https://nodejs.org/en/)